-IKAT Fabric Print: For all those who have been wearing Ikat dresses must be aware of the fact that how distinct and in demand this fabric is.
+All those who have been wearing Ikat dresses must be aware of the fact of how distinct and in demand this fabric is.
 Ikat is basically a dyeing technique.
 This technique is the most ancient way of dying the fabric.
-It is called resist dyeing and is majorly used on cotton and silk fabric.
+It is called resist dyeing and is mainly used on cotton and silk fabric.
 Unlike other tie and dye techniques, in Ikat, the yarns are first tied together and then dyed as many times as required to get the desired pattern on them.

 When a final fabric is ready, you see apparent blurriness on it; it is a salient characteristic of Ikat fabric.
 The blurriness is the result of the difficulty a weaver faces while weaving the yarns together to make a cloth.
 Indeed, Ikat is an elaborate dying process.
 It is not a print on fabric, nor a fabric weaved out of different colored or complexed yarn, but, it is formed by dying warp and weft before weaving it.
 The fine the Ikat fabric is the less blurriness is.
 Such fabrics come expensive because of the intensive craftsmanship and time required.

 "Orissa Ikat: The Timeless Artistry That Crosses Borders and Boundaries"